tinacms/tina.io/content/docs/self-hosted/database-adapter/vercel-kv.md

 next: '/docs/self-hosted/database-adapter/mongodb'
 ---

-The vercel KV database adapter allows you to store your data in the [Vercel KV](https://vercel.com/docs/concepts/projects#environment-variables).
-This adapter uses the [upstash redis client](https://www.npmjs.com/package/@upstash/redis) so will work on [upstash redis](https://docs.upstash.com/redis) as well.
+The Vercel KV database adapter allows you to use the [Vercel KV](https://vercel.com/docs/storage/vercel-kv) database with Tina.
+This adapter uses the [upstash redis client](https://www.npmjs.com/package/@upstash/redis), allowing it to also work with [upstash redis](https://docs.upstash.com/redis) as well.

-To get started you will need to setup some en  environment variables.
+To get started, you will need to setup some environment variables.

 First copy your values from the Vercel or Upstash dashboard.